Thermodynamic uncertainty relation for generalized time-reversal observables: RESULTS

-In the preceding argument, we saw that a two-point generalized distribution can always be constructed to achieve the lower bound for $\Pr(\phi\leq0)$, given fixed values of $\langle\sigma\rangle\,\text{and}\,\langle\phi\rangle$.
-Substituting this lower bound into the SNR of Eq.~\eqref{canteb} yields the following form of TUR:
+In the preceding argument, we saw that a two-point generalized distribution can always be constructed to achieve the lower bound on $\Pr(\phi\leq0)$, given fixed values of $\langle\sigma\rangle\,\text{and}\,\langle\phi\rangle$.
+Substituting this minimum possible tail into the SNR of Eq.~\eqref{canteb} yields the following form of TUR: